Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-get-started-react.md

-# Create an Excel add-in using React
+# Build an Excel add-in using React

 ## Step 1.
 Generate the React project by **Create React App**